-EXAMPLE: Assuming a boy without funds wishes to attend a summer basketball camp or a girl hopes to take gymnastics classes.
+EXAMPLES: A boy without funds wishes to attend a summer basketball camp or a girl hopes to take gymnastics classes.

-Inquire and apply to be entered in our database for future consideration.
+Inquire and apply for future consideration.

 Award consideration, for ELIGIBLE post-secondary students seeking awards for a trade school or university: